 Military/Veterans Crisis Line: This fully confidential suicide prevention hotline provided by the Department of Veterans Affairs is available 24/7 to provide assistance, resources, and/or an ear to Service members experiencing “thoughts about hurting themselves, having thoughts of suicide, or becoming self-destructive.”

 The crisis line is available to all Service members, active duty or reserve, whether they are experiencing the crisis or calling on behalf of another Service member in crisis or exhibiting warning signs.

 For more information about the Military/Veterans Crisis Line, go to https://www.veteranscrisisline.net/, call 800-273-8255 and press 1, or text 838255.

 Along with resources provided at the duty station, such as counselors, chaplains, and other care providers, Military OneSource is a valuable support tool for Service members and their families.

-This year’s National Suicide Prevention Month theme, Connect to Protect: Support is Within Reach, highlights the importance of connecting fellow Marines, leaders, family, friends, and the community to available resources on suicide prevention.
+The year-long theme for suicide prevention, Connect to Protect: Support is Within Reach, highlights the importance of connecting fellow Marines and leaders to increase help-seeking behaviors.